• Skip to primary navigation

 How to Grow Potatoes

-Potatoes are a great addition to any garden and for a good reason.
-They are an incredibly versatile vegetable and a favorite food among many families.
+Potatoes are a great addition to any garden, and for a good reason.
+They are an incredibly versatile vegetable and a favorite food among most families.
 There are several different ways of incorporating plants into your garden.

 Sprouted potato tuber with green leaves in woman's hand.